 I am, fundamentally, a nerd and as such I found a perfectly nerdy solution to the problem of the blind spots: Google Maps Street View™!

-I started to “walk” from my old home (where I lived at the time, before permanently moving to a foreign Country) with the help of Street View, taking the time to look around at each corner, or every time I couldn’t immediately recognize a feature or just to admire the beautiful, or altogether degraded panorama.
+I started to “walk” from my old home (where I lived at the time, before permanently moving to a different Country altogether) with the help of Street View, taking the time to look around at each corner, or every time I couldn’t immediately recognize a feature or just to admire the beautiful, or sometimes degraded panorama.

 Obviously, many things had changed after 40-odd years, though Italian cities (especially in the South) do not evolve that much in such a short period of time (short historically speaking, that is).